Trade/other name(s): Arimidex

 Tell your doctor…

-If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
-This drug may cause birth defects if either the male or female is taking it at the time of conception or during pregnancy.
+- If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
+This drug may cause birth defects if it is taken during pregnancy.
 Check with your doctor about what kinds of birth control can be used with this medicine.

 Interactions with other drugs